LEESZUHAN/powernapv2new/docs/PrivacyPolicy.md

 - All health, heart rate, and sleep data is **stored on your device** or securely stored in the Apple Health app through HealthKit
 - Sleep data log files are saved only locally on your device, retained for 14 days by default
-- We **do not upload your health data to our servers** or third-party cloud services
+- We **do not upload your health data to our servers** or third-party cloud services; but for debugging and improving algorithms, we upload anonymized usage and diagnostic data (no health information) to Apple iCloud CloudKit public database
 - The app uses Apple's security mechanisms to protect your data

 ## Information Sharing